OBSERVABILITY PLATFORM

 2. Select a past period to overlay onto the dashboard's panels.

-The Preceding Period option overlays the immediately preceding period of the same length as the selected time range.
+The Preceding period option overlays the immediately preceding period of the same length as the selected time range.

 An additional query runs to pull historical ("offset") time series into your graph, which returns data with the same resolution as your current data.